Meshiest/autocr/README.md

     todo [options]            Figure out which episodes have not been watched -a, --airing            Only show airing shows
-      -c, --count             Show number of unwatched episodes -s, --sort              Sort by number of episodes (instead of score) -h, --help              output usage information
+      -c, --count             Show number of unwatched episodes -l, --list              Only display shows from the config list -s, --sort              Sort by number of episodes (instead of score) -h, --help              output usage information